How to use the console consumer to read non-string primitive keys and values

 The output looks like this because you are consuming records with a Long key and a Double value, but you haven’t provided the correct deserializer for longs or doubles.

-Close the consumer with a Ctrl+C command, but keep the container shell open.
+Close the consumer with Ctrl-C, but keep the container shell open.

 Specify key and value deserializers